 Missoula only has nine total breweries, ranking 86th out of 384 for this metric.
 The relatively small population of 75,500, though, means that has nearly 12 breweries per 100,000 residents, which puts the college town at 13th for that metric.
 The low cost of cold one here may be the best thing Missoula has to offer to beer drinkers.
 The average price of a pint is just $3.50, which is the 35th-best price on this list.

 10. Cleveland, OH

 The final city in the top 10 of this list is Cleveland, Ohio, which has 21 breweries within its borders, the 31st-highest number across all the cities we analyzed.
 The city has about 59 beers per brewery, ranking 106th out of 384 for this metric.
 The average cost of a pint in Cleveland is $4.00.

 Data and Methodology

 - Number of breweries per 100,000 residents.
-Data on microbreweries and brewpubs comes from ratebeer.com and was pulled in November 2019.
-Data on population comes from the U.S. Census Bureau’s 2018 1-year American Community Survey and is measured at the city level.
+Data on microbreweries and brewpubs comes from ratebeer.com and was pulled in November 2020.
+Data on population comes from the U.S. Census Bureau’s 2019 1-year American Community Survey and is measured at the county level.

 First, we ranked each city in each metric.
-We then found each city’s average ranking, half weighting the average number of beers per brewery and average price of a pint, single weighting breweries per 100,000 residents and bars per 100,000 residents and double weighting the total number of breweries.
+We then found each city’s average ranking and gave a half weight to the average number of beers per brewery and average price of a pint, a single weight to breweries per 100,000 residents and bars per 100,000 residents and a double weight to the total number of breweries.
 Using this average ranking, we created our final score.
-The city with the best average ranking received a score of 100 and the city with the worst average ranking received a score of 0.
+The city with the best average ranking received an index score of 100, and the city with the worst average ranking received an index score of 0.